Work Order User Guide

 -

-Export Progress: Sequence-level summaries
+Export Progress: Work plan-level summaries

 Exports run as background jobs and can be downloaded once complete.